jfioasd/jfioasd.github.io/creativity/creativity.md

   * Exercise is a great tool to release stress and pain.
   * Through exercise, you will have a calmer and more accepting state of mind that makes it easier to generate creative thoughts.
 * **Engaging with nature**.
+  * Engaging with nature can elevate our moods and spark imagination.
+  * It also has a significant benefit on emotional health and mental health.
+  * Even a walk in the park would have a similar benefit.
 * **Engaging with different-minded people**.